Quantum Optical Signatures of Band Topology in Solid-State High Harmonics: Linear response theory for 1D SSH model

 Although our derivation is general and valid for arbitrary system and external temperature $T_{th}$, from this point on, we set for the 1D SSH model $T_{th}=0$, $f_-=1$, $f_+=0$ and assume small decay rate compared to the band gap, i.e. $\gamma_M\ll\Delta$.
 Moreover, we omit the projection notation because the geometry of 1D SSH model allows wave propagation only along one axis.
 As a result, after some algebra, we obtain

-where $\Delta_k=\epsilon_+(k)-\epsilon_-(k)$.
+where $\Delta_k=\epsilon_+(k)-\epsilon_-(k)$ and $g^{+-}_{\mu\mu}({\textbf{k}})$ is the quantum metric tensor.
 As can be seen, the paramagnetic current is proportional to the quantum metric tensor $g^{+-}_{\mu\mu}$, while the diamagnetic component is proportional to the Berry connection.
 Because we are working in the insulating phase, the Drude weight must be zero, in other words we must get

 By explicitly taking the limit, one can show

 which, by analytically evaluating the sum over the FBZ, equals to $\partial j_d/\partial A$ with the opposite sign.
 As a result, we obtain

 As can be seen, in the dual regime, the ratio under the sum is the same for both matter phases.
 However, the quantum metric tensor is different.
 It can be shown that